awsdocs/aws-systems-manager-user-guide/doc_source/automation-awssupport-troubleshootssh.md

  **Description**

-The AWSSupport\-TroubleshootSSH runbook installs the Amazon EC2Rescue tool for Linux, and then uses the EC2Rescue tool to check or attempt to fix common issues that prevent a remote connection to the Linux machine via SSH\.
+The `AWSSupport-TroubleshootSSH` runbook installs the Amazon EC2Rescue tool for Linux, and then uses the EC2Rescue tool to check or attempt to fix common issues that prevent a remote connection to the Linux machine via SSH\.
 Optionally, changes can be applied offline by stopping and starting the instance, if the user explicitly allows for offline remediation\.
 By default, the runbook operates in read\-only mode\.

 [Run this Automation \(console\)](https://console.aws.amazon.com/systems-manager/automation/execute/AWSSupport-TroubleshootSSH)

+For information about working with the `AWSSupport-TroubleshootSSH` runbook, see this [AWSSupport\-TroubleshootSSH troubleshooting topic](https://aws.amazon.com/premiumsupport/knowledge-center/ec2-ssh-errors-automation-workflow/) from AWS Premium Support\.

 **Document type**